 - Significance (address important problems and potential impacts on advancing packaging related knowledge)

 - Approach (develop conceptual framework, methods, and analyses appropriate to the aim of the research)

 Incomplete applications will not be considered.

-Four applications will be shortlisted and candidates will be invited to the IAPRI conference, hosted by Cetea, in Sao Paulo to make presentations of their proposals.
-IAPRI will not provide any financial support for travel or any other expenses relating to attending the Brazil conference.
-Those candidates unable to travel to Brazil will be asked to create a video presentation of their research proposal.
+Applications will be shortlisted and candidates will be invited to the IAPRI conference, hosted by Jinan University and Hunan University of Technology in Zhuhai, China in June 2018 to make presentations of their proposals.
+IAPRI will not provide any financial support for travel or any other expenses relating to attending the ChIna conference.
+Those candidates unable to travel to China will be asked to create a video presentation of their research proposal.
 The successful candidate will be selected by IAPRI members at the conference.

-The successful candidate will present their findings at the 28th IAPRI Symposium on Packaging, May 2017 in Lausanne, Switzerland.
-The candidates will be expected to fund their own travel and expenses to Switzerland.
+The successful candidate will present their findings at the 29th IAPRI Symposium on Packaging, June 2019 hosted by the University of Twente, Netherlands.
+The candidates will be expected to fund their own travel and expenses to the Netherlands.